Beowulf (hero): Biewolf

-Beado-Wulf (war wolf)
+Beado-Wulf (war wolf) and related

-The editors of Bosworth's monumental dictionary of Anglo-Saxon propose that Beowulf is a variant of beado-wulf meaning "war wolf" and that it is cognate with the Icelandic Bodulfr which also means "war wolf".
-The scholar Gregor Sarrazin suggested that the name Beowulf derived from a mistranslation of Böðvarr with -varr interpreted as vargr meaning "wolf".

-However, Sophus Bugge questioned this etymology, and instead suggested that the personage Böðvarr Bjarki derived from Beowulf.
+The editors of Bosworth's dictionary of Old English propose that Beowulf is a variant of beado-wulf meaning "war wolf" and that it is cognate with the Icelandic Bodulfr which also means "war wolf".
+The 19th-century scholar scholar Gregor Sarrazin suggested that the name Beowulf derived from a mistranslation of Böðvarr with -varr interpreted as vargr meaning "wolf".
+Sophus Bugge questioned this etymology, and instead suggested that the personage Böðvarr Bjarki derived from Beowulf.

 Beowulf before Beowulf

-Scholars have long debated the origins of the character Beowulf.
-Some have argued that Beowulf existed in heroic-legendary tradition prior to the composition of Beowulf, while others have believed that the Beowulf poet invented his Geatish protagonist.
+Frederick Klaeber, the poem's first modern editor, saw Beowulf unproblematically as a continuation of the mythological character Beow, a god associated with harvest and agriculture.
+Beow "typifies the introduction of agriculture and civilization", and Beowulf, "that is, primarily Beow", is to be seen in this light: the fight with Grendel thematizes the annual struggle against the sea in the spring, and the fight with the dragon "is its autumnal counterpart".
+The hero's death signifies winter.

+Other (mythological) explanations abound.
 Leonard Neidorf has argued that Beowulf was present in (now lost) heroic-legendary cycles before Beowulf was composed.
 Neidorf argued that the seventh-century usage of the name ‘Biuuulf’ (Beowulf), which involves an element (Beow) that was unproductive in contemporary name-giving, suggests that legends of Beowulf existed well before the composition of our extant poem.